Written by Liam and Aoife!

 Oh No. Oh no. Oh no.

-It will return on the 3rd of September with Episode 7 featuring Lara Williamson (author of ‘A Boy called Hope’ and ‘Just call me Spaghetti Hoop Boy’)!
+Go ahead now and read Episode 7 featuring Lara Williamson (author of ‘Just call me Spaghetti Hoop Boy’)!

 As usual here’s the stuff Dad told me I had to tell everyone…